Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 There are a lot of features to PyTest but 20% of them will cover 80% of your needs, so I will highlight the essentials, the rest you just need to be aware of rather than fully grasp *now*.

+Today, it is more important to grasp the wiring of PyTest rather than exact syntax.

+When you return to PyTest when you are back at work, a solid understanding will serve you best.
+One can always look up syntax.

 ## Who am I?

 I am an 'adhoc' freelance Backend Pythonista and Test Automation Engineer living in Brighton, UK.

-I am also working on a project 'AI Powered Knowledge Systems'.
+Currently, I am also working on a project 'AI Powered Knowledge Systems', building a book/framework similiar to PFS.

+Here is the coupond for the 'PyTest Hooks and Plugins' course on Udemy.
+The code lasts till tomorrow night.

+We will take a quick look at it later...

 ![brighton](../images/workshop/brighton.jpg)